 But, Team Firemuffin is jelling.
-They have a ton of respect for each other, they get energy and happiness from working together, and they all feel a sense of motivation to succeed as a team.
+They have a ton of respect for each other.
+They get energy and happiness from working together.
+They all feel a sense of motivation to succeed as a team.
 They feel like the project is a fun challenge that they’re all up against.
-They are happy despite the difficult project, just because of the team, and they’ll do better work because of it.
 That’s morale.

-If that team hasn’t bonded like this, then suddenly the project seems miserable.
-They can’t stand the client, they don’t care about the work, the deadlines go from a challenge to a death march in their minds, etc. They don’t have the team morale that they could have if they was jelling, and their work will almost definitely suffer because of it.
+If that team hasn’t bonded like this, then the project is miserable.
+They can’t stand the client, they don’t care about the work, and the deadlines go from a challenge to a death march in their minds.
+Their work will almost definitely suffer because of it.

 How to keep your team from jelling

 A group of people working together will naturally bond like this — if nothing stops them.
-Teams want to jell, and if they aren’t, then it’s because something is stopping that from happening.
-Our goal then is to remove all of the barriers that are making it difficult or impossible.
+Teams want to jell.
+If they aren’t, it’s because something is standing in the way.
+Our goal then is to remove all of the barriers.

 Putting team members on multiple teams, so that they’re only on each project part time, is one of the easiest ways to prevent jelling.
 Each team has its own culture and process and deadlines and problems.
-It’s not just the person’s time that will be fragmented; it’s also their attention, their motivation, and their commitment.
-It’s really difficult to find purpose and drive from your team if you’re on more than one team at a time.
+It’s not only the person’s time that will be fragmented; it’s also their attention, their motivation, and their commitment.
+It’s tough to find purpose and drive from your team if you’re on more than one team at a time.

-Also, if some of the team members are only around part time and the other team members are full time, then you run the risk of the part timers being thought of as a 2nd class citizen, and not fully accepted as part of the team.
-A team where everyone isn’t committed, motivated, and fully involved will always have trouble bonding.
+Also, if some of the team members are only around part time and the other team members are full time, the part timers can be thought of as a 2nd class citizen, and not fully accepted as part of the team.

 The idea here is that a jelling team may have a certain sense of eliteness.
-Even though “clique” is a dirty word, a little bit of friendly “man, do we rock or what?” can really provide a boost to morale and motivation.
+Even though “clique” is a dirty word, a little bit of friendly “man, do we rock or what?” can boost morale and motivation.
 Try not to be too worried if your teammates are getting a little bit of an ego about the team they’re on.
-It just means that they’re confident in what they’re doing, and they’re proud to be on the team doing it.
+It means that they’re confident in what they’re doing, and they’re proud to be on the team doing it.